Skip to main content

 Metabolic Dysfunction the Inflammatory Bridge

 The brain is an organ with immense metabolic demands, consuming roughly 20% of the body’s glucose.
 Its health is inextricably linked to systemic metabolic function.
 The menopausal transition is frequently associated with a shift toward metabolic dysfunction, including increased insulin resistance.
+Testosterone plays a vital role in maintaining metabolic health.
+It helps preserve insulin sensitivity, promotes lean muscle mass (a primary site of glucose disposal), and regulates fat distribution.

-The decline in testosterone contributes to the opposite ∞ a tendency toward insulin resistance, sarcopenia (age-related muscle loss), and visceral adiposity. in the periphery is mirrored by insulin resistance in the brain, a condition sometimes referred to as “Type 3 diabetes.”
+The decline in testosterone contributes to the opposite ∞ a tendency toward insulin resistance, sarcopenia (age-related muscle loss), and visceral adiposity.
+Insulin resistance in the periphery is mirrored by insulin resistance in the brain, a condition sometimes referred to as “Type 3 diabetes.”
 When brain cells become resistant to insulin, their ability to utilize glucose for energy is impaired.
 This energy crisis compromises neuronal function and survival and is a well-established feature of Alzheimer’s disease.

 Furthermore, visceral adipose tissue is not inert; it is a highly active endocrine organ that secretes pro-inflammatory cytokines.
 This creates a state of chronic, low-grade systemic inflammation that fuels neuroinflammation.
 By supporting metabolic health and insulin sensitivity, testosterone therapy can help break this vicious cycle, reducing the inflammatory burden on the brain.